-With respect to a plant being assessed as a pest with indirect effects, wherever a reference is made to a host or a host range, this should be understood to refer instead to a suitable habitat\ (that is a place where the plant can grow) in the PRA area.
+- S1 With respect to a plant being assessed as a pest with indirect effects, wherever a reference is made to a "host" or "host range", these terms should be understood to refer to a suitable habitat in the PRA area. - S1 In the case of plants as pests, the concepts of entry, establishment and spread may have to be considered differently. - S1 For plants for planting proposed for import, the probability of entry need not be assessed.
+Following import, the plants may be planted and maintained in a particular location.
+The pest risk may arise if there is a possibility that the plants may spread from the location where they are intended to grow and establish in the endangered area.

-The intended habitat is the place where the plants are intended to grow and the unintended habitat is the place where the plants are not intended to grow.

-In the case of plants to be imported, the concepts of entry, establishment and spread have to be considered differently.

-Plants for planting that are imported will enter and then be maintained in an intended habitat, probably in substantial numbers and for an indeterminate period.
-Accordingly, Section 2.2.1 on Entry does not apply.
-The risk arises because of the probability that the plant may spread from the intended habitat to unintended habitats within the PRA area, and then establish in those habitats.
 Accordingly, section 2.2.3 may be considered before section 2.2.2.

-Unintended habitats may occur in the vicinity of the intended habitat in the PRA area.
+&lt;sup>1 In the case of organisms that affect plants indirectly, through effects on other organisms, the terms host/habitat will extend also to those other organisms.

-Imported plants not intended to be planted may be used for different purposes (e.g. used as bird seed, as fodder, or for processing).
-The risk arises because of the probability that the plant may escape or be diverted from the intended use to an unintended habitat and establish there

-Assessing the probability of introduction of an LMO requires an analysis of both intentional or unintentional pathways of introduction, and intended use.
+- S1 Imported plants not intended to be planted may be used for various purposes (e.g. as bird seed, as fodder, or for processing).
+The pest risk of such plants may arise if there is a possibility that the plants may escape or be diverted from the intended use and establish in the endangered area. - Specific guidance on the consideration of habitats, locations and endangered area for plants as pests is provided in Annex 4. - S2 Assessing the probability of introduction of an LMO requires an analysis of both intentional or unintentional pathways of introduction, and intended use.